-Low quality sites mean they aren’t capable of offering fresh and informative contents.
+Low-quality sites mean they aren’t capable of offering fresh and informative content.
 Instead, they’ll produce spun, unoriginal, and misleading posts to deceive users.
 They’re meant to earn money only without adding value to the user’s life.
 You can add affiliate links and build a whole site based on Amazon affiliate products.
 There’s no harm in doing that.

-Google cares queries.
+Google cares for queries.
 They want to provide the best of it.
 If those queries are full of affiliate links, Google doesn’t give damn about it as long as the ranked sites fulfill the user’s intention.
-Search out for any buyer keyword (ex. best razor for travelling) and you’ll figure out a bunch of affiliate sites on the list.
+Search out for any buyer keyword (ex. best razor for traveling) and you’ll figure out a bunch of affiliate sites on the list.

 Myth 3: It’s hard to rank Amazon sites

 Have you heard of this thing before?
 Amazon affiliate sites are difficult to rank because people don’t feel comfortable to link to those sites.
 Well, this is just a complaint with no basis.
 It becomes complicated when people tend to spread a lot of misconceptions and you get compounded on what to believe.